ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 ==Instructions for running DETECTv2==

+We first highlight the following dependencies required for running DETECT:

+(1) EMBOSS (can be downloaded following the instructions on http://emboss.sourceforge.net/download/)

+(2) BioPython

+(3) NCBI Blast+

-To run DETECT, please follow these instructions:
+To run DETECT, please follow the following instructions:

 (1) Go to http://compsysbio.org/projects/DETECTv2/ to download the scripts and the complete databases required for running DETECTv2.
 This GitHub directory only holds the scripts required to run DETECT.